awesome-pro/neon-website/content/docs/extensions/timescaledb.md

 ---
 title: The timescaledb extension
-subtitle: Work with time-series data in Postgres with the timescaledb extension
+subtitle: Work with time-series data in LangChainwith the timescaledb extension
 enableTableOfContents: true
 updatedOn: '2024-06-14T07:55:54.372Z'
 ---